arhimedoffs/gl_embedded_c_basecamp/README.md

 * Left/Rigth decrease/increase PWM duty cycle by 5%
 * Up/Down increase/decrease PWM frequency by 100 kHz
 * Center switch generation to next led

+## Training 04

+Measure 3 voltages with ADC1 (potentiometer, external temperature sensor, MCU internal temperature sensor) and output proportional PWM signals.
+Signalize over/under voltage with LED blinking.
+Reference voltage for ADC is filtered VDD (`3.3 V`).

+* External potentiometer with range 0-VDD.
+Manual position control.
+* External temperature sensor.
+According schematics: `-24C = 2.5v / 0C = 2.02v / 50C = 1.02v / 100C = 0.02v`.
+As result `T = -50*V+101`, where `T` is temperature in °C, `V` is voltage in V.
+* Internal temperature sensor. `Temperature (in °C) = {(V_SENSE – V_25 ) / Avg_Slope} + 25`,
+`V_25 = 760 mV`, `Avg_Slope = 2.5 mV/°C`, minimum sampling time `10 µs`.
+* Potentiometer voltage is displayed via blue led brightness. `0V - off, 3.3V - full`.
+Limit value set to `(1.5 V)`, hysteresys `+-100 mV`.
+* External temperature is displayed via green led brightness.
+Internal temperature sensor is displayed via oragne led.
+`10°C - off`, `60°C - full`.
+Limit value set to `40 °C` with hysteresys `+-1 °C`.
+* Warning is displayed via red led blinking.
+If not limits is present - led is off, if 1 limit - blinking `1 Hz`, if 2 limits - blinkink `2.5 Hz`, if all 3 limits - blinking `5 Hz`.

+### Technical calculations

+HSI source is used as system clock and feeded to all perepherial without division.
+As result we have 16 MHz as base frequency.
+ADC prescaler is `/2` and ADC base frequency is `8MHz`.
+Single ADCCLK tick is 0.125 uS.
+ADC resolution is 12 bit (12 ADC ticks), sampling time is set to 480 ticks on all channels (60 uS).
+Single channel conversion is `61.5 uS`.
+All 3 channel if measured in `184.5 uS` (5.4 kHz).